Search by Procedure or Topic

 Inframammary Incisions

-These are the most common incisions in the breast augmentation game; inframammary incisions are placed in the crease under your breast, making them easier to hide if you have relatively larger breasts.
-These incisions tend to be a little longer, which is why some implants, like anatomic form stable implants, actually require inframammary incisions.
+These are the most common incisions in the breast augmentation game.
+Inframammary incisions are placed in the crease under your breast, making them easier to hide if you have relatively larger breasts.
+These incisions tend to be a little longer.
+Because of this, some implants, like anatomic form stable implants, require inframammary incisions.
 These incisions also give your surgeons more freedom and access to your breast, meaning your surgery has a lower risk of complications.

 Transaxillary Incisions